aurorascharff/rsc-workshop/STEPS.md

 ### Show: Go through the repository

 - CRUD app for managing contacts: quick demo
-- Vise next.js server side rendering console
+- Vise next.js server side rendering console, turn off js
 - Introduce the structure and the components
 - Nested layouts: state in the url, users will awlays see the same thing.
 Benefits?
 - We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo dissapearing.
 Hvem har brukt tailwind før?